There are many ways to install the Amazon Web Service Command Line Client (aka AWS CLI), including using

 Step 2 - Check your version of Homebrew

-Before using Homebrew, I try to update it and make sure things are working properly.
+Before using Homebrew, I try to update it and make sure things are working correctly.

 brew update && brew doctor